Monday, March 17, 2025

 It's time to replace this panel on the monument.

-The 118-year-old monument is a stately fixture on the town square, facing east toward the 122-year-old county courthouse across Main Street.
+The 118-year-old monument is a stately fixture on our town square, facing east toward the 122-year-old county courthouse across Main Street.
 When you look closely, though, it's not so dignified.
 Read the inscriptions, and it's painfully obvious why many want it removed.

 If you approach the monument from Mr. Whitner's statue, you will be greeted by a carved Confederate flag with these lines from The Conquered Banner: